andrew/ultimate-awesome/README.md

 - [awesome-vdj](https://github.com/slowkow/awesome-vdj) - 📚 Tools and databases for analyzing HLA and VDJ genes.
 - [awesome-tabletop-rpgs](https://github.com/Zireael07/awesome-tabletop-rpgs) - Awesome list of free and/or open source tabletop RPGs.
 - [awesome-small-molecule-ml](https://github.com/benb111/awesome-small-molecule-ml) - A curated list of resources for machine learning for small-molecule drug discovery.
+- [MOOC-MBA](https://github.com/dperconti/MOOC-MBA) - Path to a free self-taught education in Business.
 - [Awesome-Decision-Making-Reinforcement-Learning](https://github.com/jiachenli94/Awesome-Decision-Making-Reinforcement-Learning) - A selection of state-of-the-art research materials on decision making and motion planning.
 - [awesome-web3.0](https://github.com/surajondev/awesome-web3.0) - A collection of awesome resources to learn Web 3.0🚀.
 - [awesome-CAD](https://github.com/bertjiazheng/awesome-CAD) - 😎 A list of awesome Computer-Aided Design (CAD) papers.